You can use closet moth traps to effectively deal with closet moths – in this article we will tell you how and where to get started.

 You can also use a mixture of molasses and vinegar to attract and eliminate male moths.
 One cup of molasses mixed with two cups of vinegar should do the trick.

-Note that while DIY traps might yield some good results, it’s always best to use them with other prevention methods.
+Note that while DIY clothes moth traps might yield some good results, it’s always best to use them with other prevention methods.
 More on prevention shortly.

-In addition to the use of moth traps, it’s best to make use of deterrents to yield the best results.
-The first option you’re bound to encounter when it comes to natural deterrents is cedar.
+In addition to the use of clothes moth traps, it’s best to make use of deterrents to yield the best results.
+The first option you’re bound to encounter when it comes to natural moth traps is cedar.

 You can find cedar deterrents in several options: blocks, chips, and balls.
 Note also that cedar offers the added benefit of keeping other insects at bay.

-The natural cleaning proponent, vinegar, can also do wonders in the fight against clothes moths.
+The natural cleaning proponent, vinegar, can also do wonders in the fight against these pests.
 Simply spritzing and wiping vinegar all throughout your closet will be sure to drive those bugs away.